Keksoj/tetris/README.md

 The gods of mathematics are with us, we can move a Tetromino one row down by doing `-= 10` on all its coordinate. `+= 1` to push it to the right, and so on.

-The whole code has been refactored on and on.
-Get the game working isn't the goal anymore, it's to learn the community standards of a code that is clean and easily understandable.
+The whole code has been refactored on and on, and will be, again and again.
+Getting the game working is done, the goal now is to learn the community standards of a code that is clean and easily understandable.